 - Control alternate hosts of insects and diseases.
 Remove junipers to suppress cedar-apple rust, for example.

 If pesticides must be applied to the same crop or site, rotate to a pesticide with a different mode of action (MOA).
-Some products with the same mode(s) of action can be applied sequentially in the same crop or to a rotational crop in the same field without development of resistance while others should not be applied sequentially unless other effective control practices are also included.
+Some products with the same mode(s) of action can be applied sequentially in the same crop or to a rotational crop in the same field without the development of resistance while others should not be applied sequentially unless other effective control practices are also included.
 Adhere to label rates for the specific pest, crop, conditions, and location.
-Follow label directions for proper application method (carrier type, volume, use of adjuvant, etc.) and rate.
+Follow label directions for proper application method (carrier type, volume, use of an adjuvant, etc.) and rate.
 When applying the maximum label rate of a pesticide, combine as many resistance management strategies as possible because high rates enhance the selection pressure for resistance.
-Using rates lower than those recommended for a particular pest favors survival of the stronger individuals in the pest population.
+Using rates lower than those recommended for a particular pest favors the survival of the stronger individuals in the pest population.
 Clean tillage and harvest equipment before moving from fields infested with resistant species.